vuongducphuong/documentation/content/applications/sales/point_of_sale/employee_login.rst

 You can also require your employees to enter a pin code every time they log into a POS to prevent them from logging in as someone else.
 To define the code, go to the **Employees** app, open the employee form, and click the :guilabel:`HR settings` tab.
-Then, enter a pin code of your choice in the :guilabel:`PIN Code` field of the :guilabel:`Attendance/Point of Sale` category.
+Then, enter a pin code of your choice in the :guilabel:`PIN Code` field of the :guilabel:`Attendance/Điểm bán hàng` category.

 .. image:: employee_login/pin-and-badgeid.png
    :alt: setting on the employee form to assign a badge ID and a PIN code.